Country music in Nigeria: History

 Nigerian music audiences have tended not to recognize country music as a unique genre but have grouped it into a constructed genre of "sentimental music" which has been described by Public Radio International as a "catch-all category that essentially referred to everything Western that wasn’t dance music".

 Local acts

 As in other parts of Africa where country music is popular, country music in Nigeria is dominated by recordings from American artists.
-However, a small number of Nigerian country and country-western musical acts have gained varying levels of popularity including Emma Ogosi, Ogak Jay Oke, Bongos Ikwue, and Poor Charley Akaa.
+However, a small number of Nigerian country and country-western musical acts have gained varying levels of popularity; examples of such artists include Emma Ogosi, Ogak Jay Oke, Bongos Ikwue, and Poor Charley Akaa.